bsidestlv/bsidestlv.com/content/Wokwi-workshop/index.md

 {{% hero %}}

 During BSidesTLV 2024, we will offer an embedded security research workshop using wokwi.com.
+The workshop is suitable for intermediate / experts.
+Curious?
+To participate you must  first solve our [puzzle](https://wokwi.com/projects/400674559151102977)...

 We have very limited seats for the workshop and will honor signups in order.

 [**Details and signup on this page**](https://forms.gle/W72rkXZPALq68uTy7)